amayprojects/LoginSystem/README.md

 - Bcrypt.js for password hashing
 - dotenv for environment variables
 - CORS, Helmet, and Express Validator for security
-- Swagger/Postman for API documentation
+- Postman for API documentation

 ### **Frontend**
 - React (Vite)